iiasa/message_ix/doc/usage.rst

 Tools
 -----

-This page section a section of modeling tools which has been developed based on |MESSAGEix|.
+This page shows a section of modeling tools which has been developed based on |MESSAGEix|.

 *It is not guaranteed that the tools listed on this page are maintained.*